 My name is Reed, and I am a front-end web developer in Washington DC.

-Presently, I study digital media and web technology, focusing on the intersection of culture and technology, and am passionate about social issues regarding gender, sexuality, and reproductive rights.
+I graduated from a program in digital media and web technology, focused on the intersection of culture and technology.
+I am passionate about social issues regarding gender, sexuality, and reproductive rights.
 I am a feminist, a night-owl, a bike-and-bus commuter, and a vegan baker.
 I drink coffee while I code, I knit socks based on my fandoms, and I sing in a team-based social karaoke league.

 I hope upon all that is good in this world that we never go back to table-based layouts.